Jenelle Evans Doesn’t Want The ‘Teen Mom 2’ Cast At Her Wedding

 A post shared by Jenelle Evans (@j_evans1219) on

-On January 24, Jenelle Evans and David Eason welcomed daughter Ensley Jolie.
+On January 24, Jenelle Evans and David Eason welcomed their daughter Ensley Jolie.
 Weeks later, Eason proposed to the Teen Mom 2 star during an early morning hike — with MTV’s camera crew in tow.

 Jenelle Evans is also mom to 7-year-old Jace from her previous relationship with Andrew Lewis and David Eason has two older children from previous relationships as well.